Oven logo

 sudo apt-get install libgstreamer1.0-dev libgstreamer-plugins-base1.0-dev

 The following example shows how to read an image, convert it to grayscale and resize it.
-The image is then logged to a rerun recording stream.
+The image is then logged to a rerun recording stream for visualization.

 use kornia::{image::{Image, ImageSize}, imgproc};